ellennickles/creative-coding-summer-21/homework-carrie.md

 ————————————————————————————

 **Key ideas:**
+* Learn to write our own functions.
 * Use object literal to organize code.
-* Learn to write our own functions.
+* What are arrays and what can we do with them?

 ### // Class 01 // July 26 // Homework Sharing and Functions
 [Slides](https://docs.google.com/presentation/d/16IJ2uHx0C4nU0_foVfB14XYWoejWTZRSH5iPr6BLw8k/edit?usp=sharing)